pndaproject/pnda-cli/cloud-formation/README.md

 This readme describes the elements found in the cloud formation templates and their purpose in the cloud formatation stack

 ## Overview
-The AWS Cloud Formation templates for PNDA create a VPC with Private and Public IP subnets, with access to most instances via a single public bastion node.
+The AWS Cloud Formation templates for PNDA create a VPC with Public IP subnets, with access to most instances via a single public bastion node.

-This arrangement is based on the AWS guide "Scenario 2: VPC with Public and Private Subnets (NAT): http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html"
+This arrangement is based on the AWS guide "Scenario 2: VPC with Public (NAT): http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html"

 ## cf-common.json
 cf-common.json contains the elements of the PNDA stack that are common to all flavors.